 At the time we're in, the active community of the site has changed, the team has grown, and we are aware that this way is not enough to do the whole job.

 So we kept the initial work, but expanded our field of action:

 - List in an intuitive and organized way the software that can be used by everybody under Windows, Android or GNU / Linux;

-- Propose some audio or written tutorials as well as a remote computer assistance service (which is about to come) allowing beginner users to get better with their device;
+- Propose some audio or written tutorials and, in the futur, a remote computer assistance service allowing beginner users to get better with their device;

 - Create and defend a maximum free software (or free culture in general – free as in freedom);